K-Kielak/gairl/research_logs/mnist_wgan.md

 Last problem was caused by to high learning rate.

-As per https://arxiv.org/pdf/1801.04406.pdf, WGAN with proper weights clipping (or penalty gradient) always converges given strong enough Critic and low enough learning rate.
+As per https://arxiv.org/pdf/1801.04406.pdf, WGAN with proper weights clipping (or with gradient penalty) always converges given strong enough Critic and low enough learning rate.